jfwells/wp-united/README_FIRST.txt

 Instructions on converting from previous versions of WP-United are included in the contrib folder.

+When copying files over, delete any old files that WP-United copied for the previous version first. (v0.9 has a lot fewer files!)

 Remember, whenever upgrading WordPress or WP-United, to clear out the wp-united/cache folder, and then run the WP-United setup Wizard again.